Trump heads into unknown as New York arraignment looms

 But some Republicans bristled at the prospect of a twice-impeached president facing multiple legal probes seeking the party's nomination.

-Former Arkansas governor Asa Hutchinson, who announced Sunday he is running to be the Republican presidential nominee, openly questioned such a strategy and urged Trump to drop out of the race.
+Former Arkansas governor Asa Hutchinson, who announced Sunday he is running to be the Republican presidential nominee, openly questioned such a strategy and urged Trump to quit the race.

 "I do think that's too much of a sideshow and distraction, and he needs to be able to concentrate on his due process," Hutchinson said.